bending456/OpenMMKant/README.md

 - PBCs in Y direction should be added
 - piecewise continuous functions? (this doesn't appear to be supported

+## Fitting procedure
+I adjusted the nUpdates parameter to equal the number of frames taken by the microscope The framerate parameter is set to #/min
+The distance units in the code are assumed to be [um] The fraction parameter was adjusted s.t. the MSD at the last frame was close to the expt value

 ###############################################
 ## Other examples (Deprecated for now)
 Test case: